darshan-op/abs-demo/README.md

 # abs-demo
-I have made a website with login,register,profile and dashboard page with sql database and I have also made a seperate page for signing in with google id and password with firebase authentication
+I have made a  web app with crud operations and this time i have made 2 different tables student and departments and joined them with Id(Student) and DepId(Departments)